eoneed/docker-diamond/README.md

 COPY diamond.conf $DIAMOND_CONF
 ```

+Config files (`diamond.conf` and everything in `$COLLECTORS_CONF_DIR`
-Config file is formated by image's entrypoint with environment as keys,
+and `HANDLERS_CONF_DIR`) is formated by image's entrypoint
-so you can dynamically change it's contents by using environment
+with environment as keys, so you can dynamically change it's contents by
-variables in braces, e.g:
+using environment variables in braces, e.g:
 ```
 [server]